neelreddyrebala/S9-ResNet50/README.md

-﻿# ResNet-50 on Tiny-ImageNet (From Scratch) — EC2 Quickstart
+# ResNet-50 Training on ImageNet-1k Using AWS EC2
+Train a ResNet-50 model from scratch on the ImageNet-1k (ILSVRC 2012) dataset using PyTorch and AWS EC2 GPU instance

-Train **ResNet-50 from scratch** on **Tiny-ImageNet (200 classes)** using PyTorch + timm.
+But as a prerequisite, we have trained  **ResNet-50 from scratch** on **Tiny-ImageNet (200 classes)** using PyTorch + timm.
 This README walks you through launching an AWS EC2 GPU instance, setting up the environment, running a **1–2 epoch demo**, and collecting logs you can share.

 ## Contents
 - What you’ll get